 Who keeps track of these landlord tenant law changes?

-Attorneys who specialize in landlord tenant law follow changes made in laws.
+Attorneys who specialize in landlord tenant rental lease laws follow changes made in laws.
 In most cases, attorneys specialize in the law in their own state.
 They and their staff follow changes and often must research whether changes apply in every rental case.